code-423n4/succinct-bug-bounty/README.md

 **Note that parts of the codebase marked as experimental or marked as not used in production are not part of the scope.**

+**Untrusted programs / mprotect feature are not in production and out of scope.**

 **Source**: [SP1](https://github.com/succinctlabs/sp1)

 | Name | Folder |